JopjeKnopje/biglez/README.md

 This repo contains the configuration for my homecluster running on a *Dell OptiPlex 7050 Micro*, which is a pretty  efficient machine.
 It consumes about `18w` while idling the currently deployed workloads, with my current energy contract that be around `~50EUR` a year.
 The main focus of this setup is to have the cluster _Infrastructure as Code_, which makes it easy to "record" the state of the cluster in git.

-Its currently just hosting a dead simple [immich](https://immich.app/) instance, with a Hetzner [Storage Box](https://www.hetzner.com/storage/storage-box/) for backups.
+Its currently just hosting a [immich](https://immich.app/) instance, with a Hetzner [Storage Box](https://www.hetzner.com/storage/storage-box/) for backups.
 For secret management I'm running [External Secrets Operator](https://external-secrets.io/latest/) hooked up to the Free Tier of [Bitwarden Secret Manager](https://bitwarden.com/help/secrets-manager-plans/) paired with [Reloader](https://docs.stakater.com/reloader/latest/)
 This setup is large based on the [launchpad023](https://codeberg.org/launchpad023/launchpad023-infra/) config which is a nice example of how to set things up.
 <br/>

-## Cost savings
-More about the costs of running this thing.
-For the server's power consumption I assumed a `20h` period of idling and `4h` of max CPU usage (for example when running the immich ML pods)
-The yearly costs of running just the server would be the previously mentioned `~50EUR`.

-For calculating the server's power consumption I assumed a `20h` period of idling and `4h` of max CPU usage (for example when running the immich ML pods)
-Taking those numbers into account the yearly costs of running just the server would be the previously mentioned `~50EUR`.

-The Hetzner Storage bucket adds an extra `46.44EUR`, so lets say about `100EUR` a year.
-Previously I was using a Hetzner [Nextcloud](https://www.hetzner.com/storage/storage-share/) instance which is absolutely dogshit for hosting photos btw.
-As an added bonus it also cost `206EUR` a year 🤡🤡🤡

-Summary: I'm already saving `~100EUR` this year by running it myself.